abbutjohn/VMContacts/README.md

 Accessibilty auditing did for the app.

-Tha app is visually designed with tabbar with two viewcontroller
+Tha app is visually designed with tabbar with three viewcontroller, contacts, contact details and room.

 The contacts view controller shows with tableview and serchbar , when user tap on contact the navigation will take you to Details screen.
 Prefetching not implimented because the data set is comaparitevly small.